Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Concluding remarks

 \section{Concluding remarks}

 Among a host of PBH formation scenarios, black holes may also form during inflation through the nucleations of bubbles of true vacuum, with a cosmological constant smaller than the one at the false vacuum that drives inflation.
 This scenario is quite probable in the string theory landscape, where there would be a lot of rolling and tunneling directions simultaneously around.
-Under the assumption that inflation has happened in such a landscape and enough PBHs as dark matter has been produced during inflation from nucleating bubbles, we constructed a realistic double field model similar to extended hybrid inflation in which the rolling direction is replaced with a near inflection-point inflation potential.
-The model is capable of producing observables compatibles with the latest CMB data and produce enough PBHs in the mass range $10^{-17}~M_{\odot}\lesssim M_{\rm PBH}\lesssim 10^{-13}~M_{\odot}$, where PBHs can constitute up to almost all dark matter energy density.
-This constrains the scale of inflation to be in the range $10^{-7}~{\rm GeV}\lesssim H \lesssim 10^{-3} ~{\rm GeV}$, which makes the possibility of detection of B modes at the CMB scales fruitless.
+Under the assumption that inflation has happened in such a landscape and enough PBHs as dark matter have been produced during inflation from nucleating bubbles, we constructed a realistic double-field model similar to extended hybrid inflation in which the rolling direction is replaced with a near-inflection-point inflation potential.
+The model is capable of producing observables compatible with the latest CMB data and producing enough PBHs in the mass range $10^{-17} \lesssim M_{\rm PBH}\lesssim 10^{-13}~M_{\odot}$, where PBHs can constitute up to almost all dark matter energy density.
+This constrains the scale of inflation to be in the range $10^{-7} \lesssim H \lesssim 10^{-3} ~{\rm GeV}$, which makes the possibility of detection of B modes at the CMB scales fruitless.

-During inflation, due to the existence of another direction with smaller vacuum energy, bubbles of true vacuum with small radii, often much smaller than the Hubble radius in the true vacuum $H_t^{-1}$, form and then stretch to much larger lengths due to the inflationary dynamics.
-Some even become larger than $H_T^{-1}$ and start inflating again due to the vacuum energy inside the bubble.
-The resulting inflating baby universe is connected to the parent radiation dominated FRW universe after inflation through a wormhole, which pinches off on the time scales of $t_{\rm pinch}\simeq \frac{M_{\rm bh}}{M_{\rm P}^2}$.
+During inflation, due to the existence of another direction with smaller vacuum energy, bubbles of true vacuum with small radii, often smaller than the Hubble radius in the true vacuum $32\pi H_t^{-1}$, form and then stretch to much larger lengths due to the inflationary dynamics.
+Some even become larger than $32\pi H_t^{-1}$ and start inflating again due to the vacuum energy inside the bubble.
+The resulting inflating baby Universe is connected to the parent radiation dominated FRW universe after inflation through a wormhole, which pinches off on the timescales of $t_{\rm pinch}\simeq \frac{M_{\rm bh}}{M_{\rm P}^2}$.
 These bubbles are called supercritical.
 For our specific inflationary model it turned out that $t_{\rm pinch}\simeq H_f^{-1}$.
-On the other hand, bubbles that remain smaller than $H_t^{-1}$ lose their energy on a very short time scale and start collapsing to black holes very fast.
+On the other hand, bubbles that remain smaller than $32\pi H_t^{-1}$ lose their energy on a very short timescale and start collapsing to black holes very fast.